maddisondesigns/woocommerce-software-license-manager/README.txt

 == Changelog ==

+= 2.0.0 =
+- Updated plugin to work with WordPress 4.8.2 and WooCommerce 3.1.2
+- Fixed error produced due to WC Order Properties being accessed directly on My Account Order View page
+- Pass Product Ref to Software License Manager API when generating key
+- Added ability to enable/disable debug logging messages
+- Added logging messages throughout code which are only displayed when logging is enabled
+- Removed code that wasn't being used
+- Removed superfluous comments and added in lots of extra comments where needed
+- Reformatted and tidied code to WordPress Plugin Directory specifications
+- Reworded meta box labels and added input field descriptions on add/edit product page
+- Updated Version to 2.0.0

-= Version 1.0.7 (20th July 2016) =
+= 1.0.7 (20th July 2016) =
 - Add Expire Date to Email and Purchase Details (Thanks to Albert Van Der Ploeg)
 - txn_id change from $product_id to $order_id

-= Version 1.0.6 (8th November 2015) =
+= 1.0.6 (8th November 2015) =
-- small fix
+- Small fix

-= Version 1.0.5 (7th November 2015) =
+= 1.0.5 (7th November 2015) =
 - `has_downloadable_item` and `$product->has_file()` removed from code, so downloadable tick is enough for working

-= Version 1.0.4 (1th November 2015) =
+= 1.0.4 (1th November 2015) =
-- small fix
+- Small fix
-- spanish translate added
+- Spanish translate added

-= Version 1.0.3 (6th October 2015) =
+= 1.0.3 (6th October 2015) =
-- license details get from billing form now
+- License details get from billing form now
-- license renewal can be set in product page
+- License renewal can be set in product page
-- license details added to user account page
+- License details added to user account page

-= Version 1.0.1 (5th October 2015) =
+= 1.0.1 (5th October 2015) =
-- sample code was added
+- Sample code was added
-- small fix
+- Small fix

 == Upgrade Notice ==